 Germany’s most successful female freediver with a competitive career spanning well over a decade, Anna Von Boetticher has, to date, set 33 national records and a world record.
 Anna set her first three national records in the depth disciplines just six months after learning to freedive in 2007, at her first international depth competition.
-She is the current national record holder in constant weight (CWT) with a dive to 81m that she set in 2013, and has won three bronze medals at AIDA world championships.
+She previous held the German Constant Weight (CWT) National Record and has won three bronze medals at AIDA world championships.

 Born in 1970 in Bavaria, in the mountains near Munich, Anna studied theatre and literature in Germany and art history with Christie’s in London.
 In 2006 she opened a bookshop in Berlin, that she still owns, but is now managed by her mother, due to her many other commitments.

 A lover of the mountains and the sea, Anna always had other passions in her life, including snowboarding and scuba diving, both of which she learned at a young age.
 Fascinated by the deep and motivated by her continual quest for a challenge, Anna – already a recreational scuba instructor – trained as a technical deep diver.
 In 2007, having already reached 130m on trimix, Anna was looking to widen her experience underwater.
 She took a freediving course and discovered not only a new passion, but also an activity that matched her search for an underwater sport that presented a physical and mental challenge, and for which she had a clear talent.